CreditDecoding: Accelerating Parallel Decoding in Diffusion Large Language Models with Trace Credit: Experiments and Analyses

 \subsection{Main Results}

-As shown in Table~\ref{tab: Main-Results}, we evaluate our methods on eight datasets using LLaDA-8B-Instruct and LLaDA-MoE-Instruct.
-Here, CD refers to CreditDecoding (Section~\ref{sec:3.2}), and CD$^{*}$ denotes its extended version (Section~\ref{sec:3.3}).
+As shown in Table~\ref{tab:Main-Results}, we evaluate our method on eight datasets using LLaDA-8B-Instruct and LLaDA-MoE-Instruct.

-The key difference lies in trace credit accumulation: CreditDecoding records only the top-1 logit at each token per step, whereas CreditDecoding$^{*}$ retains all logits to leverage global information from previous steps.
 We use each benchmark’s default performance metric and report TPF for inference speed, with TPF of the baseline normalized to 1.
-TPF of CreditDecoding and CreditDecoding$^{*}$ thus directly reflects speedup relative to the baseline.
+TPF of CreditDecoding thus directly reflects speedup relative to the baseline.

-Overall, both CreditDecoding and CreditDecoding$^{*}$ outperform the baseline in performance and speed (Avg column).
-CreditDecoding achieves a 5.48$\times$ speedup and 0.48 performance gain on LLaDA-8B-Instruct, and a 4.10$\times$ speedup on LLaDA-MoE-Instruct.
-CreditDecoding$^{*}$ provides slightly higher performance gains (0.49 and 0.36) with ~10\% lower speed than CreditDecoding, but still considerably accelerates inference.
+Overall, \textbf{\textit{CreditDecoding outperforms the baseline and the SOTA Fast-dLLM in both performance and speed}}.
+It achieves a 5.48$\times$ speedup and 0.48 performance gain on LLaDA-8B-Instruct, and a 4.10$\times$ speedup on LLaDA-MoE-Instruct.
+Furthermore, the increase in TPF translates directly into significant \textbf{\textit{end-to-end speedups}}.
+As detailed in Appendix~\ref{AppendixC7:Orthogonality} and~\ref{Appendix:end_to_end_efficiency}, CreditDecoding consistently improves Tokens Per Second (TPS) across different acceleration scenarios on both LLaDA-8B-Instruct and LLaDA-MoE-Instruct.

-Figure~\ref{fig:rank_correct} illustrates that after applying CreditDecoding, the red line representing token decoding becomes more horizontal, indicating more parallel decoding within each step.
-While the baseline requires all 256 steps, CreditDecoding completes decoding in 50 steps, consistent with the ~5$\times$ speedup in Table~\ref{tab: Main-Results}.
-Yellow and blue denote high and low confidence, respectively, with their boundary marking the step where the model finalizes predictions.
+Figure~\ref{fig5:rank_correct} illustrates that after applying CreditDecoding, the red line representing the decoding boundary becomes more horizontal, indicating more tokens decoded per step and higher efficiency.
+While the baseline requires all 256 steps, CreditDecoding completes decoding in 50 steps, consistent with the ~5$\times$ speedup in Table~\ref{tab:Main-Results}.
+Yellow and blue denote high and low confidence respectively, with their boundary marking the step where the model predicts the target token for the first time.
+The gap between the red line and the boundary shows the redundant steps introduced by the decoding method.
 Traditional dLLMs discard remasked token information, necessitating repeated predictions and creating a gap between the red line and the yellow-blue boundary.

-Two observations explain CreditDecoding’s speedup: it moves the red line closer to the yellow-blue boundary, and the boundary appears earlier, allowing the model to determine decoded tokens more efficiently.

-In Figure \ref{fig:normalized_tpf}, we visualize the accumulated decoded tokens per step for LLaDA, Fast-dLLM, and CreditDecoding on specific datasets.
-Two key observations emerge: First, same method speedup varies across datasets.
-Second, CreditDecoding consistently outperforms Fast-dLLM, especially on SQuAD2.0, where it reduces the decoding steps by an additional 5\% step compared to Fast-dLLM's 20\% step.
-As an orthogonal method, CreditDecoding offers greater improvements with higher speedups.